ltonetwork/lto-node/public-node/README.md

 ### TestNet

 If you wish to start testing with our testnet.
-Please create a wallet on: [https://testnet-wallet.lto.network](https://testnet-wallet.lto.network)
+Please create a wallet on: [https://wallet.testnet.lto.network](https://wallet.testnet.lto.network)

-Send you address to our [support](mailto:support@ltonetwork.io) so we will deposit some LTO for testing on the testnet.
-Or request your tokens via our [telegram](https://t.me/joinchat/AJWQTUDKtDlsuGHVFb40eQ) channel.
+Request testnet tokens via the [LTO Tech Lab](https://t.me/ltotech) Telegram group.

-To view all the transactions on the testnet you can check out our explorer on: [https://testnet-explorer.lto.network](https://testnet-explorer.lto.network)
+To view all the transactions on the testnet you can check out our explorer on: [https://explorer.testnet.lto.network](https://explorer.testnet.lto.network)

 ### Mainnet